-The digital revolution is not approaching- it’s already here.
+The digital revolution is not approaching- it's already here.
 New inventions and technologies are making their mark in every sector you can think of.
-AI-powered tools and processes designed with the help of machine learning are making people’s work-life more comfortable.
-One such example to undergo a technological upgrade is the legal sector in the form of e-contracts.
+AI-powered tools and processes developed with machine learning are making people's work lives more comfortable.
+One such example of a technological upgrade is the legal sector in the form of e-contracts.
 The legacy contracting system has been replaced with a digitized process.

-Traditional or legacy contracting involves numerous in-person meetings, negotiations, hard copies being tossed around for changes, etc. This entire process is time-consuming and taxing businesses with a tremendous turnaround time to execute a single contract.
-Since businesses are a sum of all their contracts, the legacy contracting process could not keep up with the rapid pace of business development.
+Traditional or legacy contracting involves numerous in-person meetings, negotiations, and hard copies being tossed around for changes.
+This entire process is time-consuming and taxing businesses with a tremendous turnaround time to execute a single contract.
+Since businesses are the sum of their contracts, the legacy contracting process could not keep pace with the rapid pace of business development.
 It had to transform.

-With electronic contracts making their way to the forefront, agreements began to be generated digitally, and the cumbersome paper trail went off-board.
-The e-contracts streamlined the entire legacy process into software that just needed a computer to work.
+With electronic contracts moving to the forefront, agreements began to be generated digitally, and the cumbersome paper trail went online.
+The e-contracts streamlined the entire legacy process into software that required only a computer to operate.

-Let’s see in-depth how e-contracts have revamped the legacy contracting process.
+Let's take an in-depth look at how e-contracts have revamped the legacy contracting process.

 E-Contracts vs. Legacy Contracts